 (First 6 months) The New Zealand Kiwis are some of the nicest people we have ever encountered.

 Unfriendliest people: Thai touts.
-Some of the people involved in Thailand’s tourism industry are just nasty but don’t get us wrong, we still met several kind, happy people.
+Some of the people involved in Thailand’s tourism industry are just nasty but don’t get us wrong, we still met several kinds, happy people.

 (First 6 months) Hands down, the Chinese.
 With their lack of patience and inability to queue they push, shove, shout and just walk all over people when they don’t want to wait.